-The District's two wastewater treatment plants are located in Fountain Valley (Plant 1) and in Beach (Plant 2), California.
-Together, the two plants receive domestic sewage from approximately 80% of the county's 3.0 million residents and industrial wastewater from 704 permitted businesses within the District's service area.
+The District's two wastewater treatment plants are located in Fountain Valley (Plant 1) and in Huntington Beach (Plant 2), California.
+Together, the two plants receive domestic sewage from approximately 80% of the county's 3.1 million residents and industrial wastewater from 692 permitted businesses within the District's service area.
 The treated wastewater (effluent) is discharged through the ocean outfall, which extends 7.1 km (4.4 miles) from the Huntington Beach shoreline (Figure 1-1).
 The last 1.8 km (1.1 miles) of the outfall consists of a diffuser with 503 ports that discharge the treated effluent at an approximate depth of 60 meters (197 ft).

 Since 1999, influent volumes to the treatment plants have included dry weather urban runoff from diverted storm water pump stations owned by the City of Huntington Beach, the City of Newport Beach, the Irvine Ranch Water District, and from three diverted flood control channels owned by the Public Works Department of Orange County.
-The collection and treatment of dry-weather runoff is part of a regional effort to reduce bacterial pollution associated with chronic dry-weather flows that affect water quality within the watershed and cause contamination of local beaches.
-The diverted flows range from 0.5-2.4 million gallons per day (MGD) during dry weather and the number of urban runoff diversions has remained steady for the last 12 years.
+The collection and treatment of dry-weather runoff is part of a regional effort to reduce beach bacterial pollution associated with chronic dry-weather flows within the watershed.
+The diverted flows range from 0.5-2.4 million gallons per day (MGD) during dry weather.
+The number of urban runoff diversions has remained steady for the last 12 years.

 In August 2002, the District began disinfecting the treated wastewater using chlorine to reduce fecal indicator bacteria levels.
-The District's NPDES permit does not specify compliance limits for bacteria in the treatment plants or the final effluent, but it does contain receiving water limits for bacteria that apply within 3 miles of To ensure meeting these limits, the shore.
-District has operational goals for 30-day geometric mean bacteria levels in the final effluent.
-These goals (<250,000 MPN/100 mL total coliform, <50,000 MPN/100 mL fecal coliform, and <8,750 MPN/100 mL enterococci) are based on meeting California's single sample bacteria standards after initial dilution (OCSD 2002); the dilution ratio was changed from 180:1 to 250:1 on December 1, 2010.
-As has been the case since 2002, the District has consistently met its internal operational goals for all three indicator bacteria, as well as meeting recreational water contact standards after dilution (Figure 1-3).
+The District's NPDES permit does not specify compliance limits for bacteria in the treatment plants or the final effluent, but it does contain receiving water limits for bacteria that apply within 3 miles of shore.
+To ensure meeting these limits, the District has operational goals for 30-day geometric mean bacteria levels in the final effluent.
+These goals (<250,000 MPN/100 mL total coliform, <50,000 MPN/100 mL fecal coliform, and <8,750 MPN/100 mL enterococci) are based on meeting California's single sample bacteria standards after initial dilution (OCSD 2002).
+Since 2002, the District has consistently met its internal operational goals for all three indicator bacteria, as well as meeting recreational water contact standards after dilution (Figure 1-3).

 Historically, approximately 10 MGD of the final effluent had been transferred daily to the Orange County Water District (OCWD) where it received further (tertiary) treatment to remove residual solids.
 The effluent from this process was then used for public landscape irrigation (e.g., freeways, golf courses) or pumped into a local aquifer to provide a saltwater intrusion barrier.
-In January of 2008 the District began diverting ~35 MGD of secondary effluent to OCWD's Groundwater Replenishment System (GWRS).
-The diversion was increased to ~69 MGD in July 2008 and in 2010-11 averaged 82 MGD.
+In January of 2008, the District began diverting ~35 MGD of secondary effluent to OCWD's Groundwater Replenishment System (GWRS).
+The diversion was increased to ~69 MGD in July 2008 and in 2011-12 averaged 89 MGD.
 This flow is treated using microfiltration, reverse osmosis, and ultraviolet disinfection to achieve constituent levels that meet or exceed drinking water standards.